gangofnuns/cloudposse-tour/projects/multi-account-architecture.md

 # The mother of all projects
 This rather large project incorporates many (if not most) of the techniques discussed elsewhere in these tutorials.
 The goal is ambitious: Produce a kind of "master class" describing how to build a full-blown, multi-account architecture, at scale, using the SweetOps Framework tools and best practices.

-# From a high level
-Any big project should be split into phases and navigable.
+From a high level, any big project should be split into phases for easy navigation.
 Here's a quick overview.

 # prep work